blinklet/learning/data-science/000-use-environment-variables.md

 The *Load_dotenv()* function exports the environment variables in the *.env* file into the program's environment, if they do not already exist.
 From this point on, you can read environment variables as you usually would, using the *os.getenv()* function.

-The *dotenv* module in the *[python-dotenv](https://pypi.org/project/python-dotenv/)* package offers you flexibility in handling environment variables in your Python programs.
+The *dotenv* module offers you flexibility in handling environment variables in your Python programs.
 If you are operating in an environment in which the some environment variables have already been set, the *dotenv* module will use them and will not overwrite them with the values in the *.env* file, unless explicitly told to do so.

 If you do want to overwrite any existing environment variables with the values in the *.env* file, you may include the parameter *override=True* when and call the *load_dotenv()* function.

 ## How to access environment variables in your program

-Regardless of how they are set, in Python programs you access environment variables through the [*os* module in the Python Standard Library](https://docs.python.org/3/library/os.html#os.getenv), which provides functions for interacting with the operating system.
+Regardless of how environment variables are set, Python programs access them through the [*os* module in the Python Standard Library](https://docs.python.org/3/library/os.html#os.getenv), which provides functions for interacting with the operating system.

 Use the *os.getenv()* builtin function in your program to get the value associated with each environment variable.
 For example: